-As an impatient teenager, I perfected the art of the eye-roll thanks to the hours I had to listen to recount the fable about the frivolous prince who pierced his ear and thus pierced his destiny and died a poor, penniless man, just so that our mother could tell me I shouldn’t pierce my own ears.
+As an impatient teenager, I perfected the art of the eye-roll thanks to the hours I’d had to listen to her recount the fable about the frivolous prince who pierced his ear and thus pierced his destiny and died a poor, penniless man, just so our mother could tell me that I shouldn’t pierce my own ears.
 (Because simply telling me “no” was not, apparently, enough.
 I won’t lie; I wasn’t an easy teenager to raise.)
-I envied my American friends, whose parents didn’t hold them hostage to the same stories, told over and over again, until our mythology—like the Tamarians’, who warned Picard, “Shaka!
-When the walls fell …”—became a shorthand for cautionary tales.
+I envied my American friends, whose parents didn’t hold them hostage to the same stories, told over and over again until our mythology—like that of the the Tamarians, who warned Picard, “Shaka!
+When the walls fell…”—became a shorthand for cautionary tales.

 So I kept my mother’s stories buried deep in my silent heart, cherishing them more and more as I grew older and wiser and finally understood that she’d poured her love and hopes for her children into those stories, and gifted them to us as only a parent could.
 The stories I told were just fine, but there was something missing that I couldn’t put a finger on.

 Then I stumbled across a Twitter thread from Astounding Award-winner Jeanette Ng that illuminated for me so many cultural expectations I didn’t know I carried, until she articulated them in a way that set me free from those burdens.

 I want diaspora poc to be able to write their half-remembered grandma stories & the haze of c-drama binging.— Jeannette Ng 吳志麗 (@jeannette_ng) April 25, 2019

 It shouldn’t be about having an encyclopaedic knowledge.